-They also have different understandings of the meaning of Easter, the festival marking the death and reincarnation of Jesus Christ.
+They also have different understandings of the meaning of Easter, the festival marking the death and resurrected of Jesus Christ.
 For Roman Catholics, Jesus saved man and allowed him to reach heaven by paying the price for sin through his death by crucifiction.

 For the Orthodox, salvation is achieved by Christ’s triumph over death in the Resurrection.
 As a result, Greek art, unlike Western art doesn’t fixate on the figure of the bleeding, crucified Christ.